 In December of 2018, the Ohio legislature voted to enact the new self-defense laws.
 Gov. John Kasich vetoed the law, which the legislature countered with an override after Christmas.

 The website Law Writer has a listing of Ohio law codes for self-defense.
-If you have questions about self-defense law, contact local law enforcement.Grab the FREE WDTN News App for iPhone or Android.
+If you have questions about self-defense law, contact local law enforcement.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.